-U+23F1 was added to Unicode in version 6.0 (2010).
-It belongs to the block Miscellaneous Technical in the Basic Multilingual Plane.
+U+23F1 was added in Unicode version 6.0 in 2010.
+It belongs to the block

 This character is a Other Symbol and is commonly used, that is, in no specific script.